evebyrne/5C16/notes/7_advances.md

 With some activation fxns the output is not constrained within a range

+for domain adaptation - one dataset to another

 #### Local Response Normalisation

 Introduced in AlexNet w ReLu